 What happens to my social media accounts and emails after I die?

-Facebook allows accounts to be ‘memorialised’ so that confirmed Facebook friends can view their profile.
+Facebook accounts can be ‘memorialised’ so that confirmed Facebook friends can view their profile.
 But accounts can only be memorialised if you have designated a Facebook Friend as a ‘legacy contact’ in your settings.
 If you feel uncomfortable with your page being memorialised, you can check the preference for ‘delete after death’.
 It’s entirely up to you.
 Instagram can also memorialise accounts.

 With Twitter, on the other hand, the only option when someone dies, is to have an account deactivated.

-Google has launched a tool that enables users to decide what happens to the data stored in Google Mail and some other Google accounts, in the event of the user’s death.
+Google's Inactive Account Manager tool that enables users to decide what happens to the data stored in Google Mail and some other Google accounts, in the event of the user’s death.
 This tool allows you to decide whether your account should be automatically closed after a specified period of inactivity; or whether the data should be passed to a named person.

 Accessing Outlook.com, OneDrive and other Microsoft services when someone has died is less straightforward.
 The account will close when there has been two years of inactivity.
 However, if you have shared access to your account, somebody can close an account.
 If they do not have access, it’s far more difficult.
 Microsoft must be formally served with a valid court order to release a deceased or incapacitated user’s information.

 It’s important to remember though, that social network policies change all the time and each policy will differ from one company to another.
-The main point to take away is that with each company, your loved one will need to provide proof of death and proof of their entitlement to deal with the deceased’s affairs (e.g. Grant of Probate).
+The main point to take away is that with each company, your loved one will need to provide proof of death and proof of their entitlement to deal with your affairs (e.g. Grant of Probate).

 What about other, less obvious digital assets?